Skip to main content

 Photo by Innerbody Research

-On the subject of manufacturing, Nutricost’s supplements are made in GMP-compliant facilities and undergo third-party testing, and its one-a-day DIM supplement is also vegetarian and free from all major allergens, like Thorne’s.
+On the subject of manufacturing, Nutricost’s supplements are made in GMP-compliant facilities and undergo third-party testing.
+On top of that, this one-a-day DIM supplement is also vegetarian and free from major allergens, similar to Thorne’s.

 Nutricost DIM Capsules pricing